 decisions taken with the purpose of balancing competing operational needs within the framework of objectives and priorities set by the PCC; operational decisions to reallocate resources to meet immediate demand; and the allocation of officers’ specific duties and responsibilities within the force area to meet the strategic objectives set by the PCC. (ibid, p.7)

 However, the ‘framework of objectives and priorities set by the PCC’ reminds us of the PCCs own accountability to the public, and therefore that they are likely to have a close interest in the ongoing policing decisions that may impact on the likelihood that promises made by the PCC will be fulfilled.
 As a result, Lister has suggested that ‘a key empirical question concerning PCCs, therefore, is whether they will seek to interfere in the delivery of local policing in order to try to secure on-going public support at the ballot box’ (Lister, 2013: 239).
 This article takes up the empirical challenge contained in this observation by drawing on data sourced from 22 interviews with Chief Constables and PCCs across England which explored, amongst other things, the negotiations around the issue of operational independence between these two policing figureheads.
-Opinions may differ about what constitutes the ‘interference’ forecast by Lister and the research therefore involved engaging both PCCs and s from the same area in discussions about each other (something that previous research in this area has not done (Raine 2015 forthcoming, Davies and Chambers 2013, Home Affairs Select Committee 2014, Davies 2014)).
-The potentially contested topic of roads policing (Wells 2015) was chosen as a focus for discussions about the nature of relationships between these key policing figureheads and the ways in which broader strategic, and day to day operational, concerns are negotiated in the era of the PCC.
+Opinions may differ about what constitutes the ‘interference’ forecast by Lister and the research therefore involved engaging both PCCs and Chief Constables from the same area in discussions about each other (something that previous research in this area has not done (Raine 2015 forthcoming, Davies and Chambers 2013, Home Affairs Select Committee 2014, Davies 2014)).
+The potentially contested topic of roads policing, via which the potential electorate is both potential victim and potential offender (Wells 2015) was chosen as a focus for discussions about the nature of relationships between these key policing figureheads and the ways in which broader strategic, and day to day operational, concerns are negotiated in the era of the PCC.

 Reflecting on Operational Independence